Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Hand Model.md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

-**Mitigation**: Do not allow the kids to touch the hand itself when someone is pulling the tendons.
+**Mitigation**: Do not allow the kids to touch the hand itself when someone is pulling the tendons and do not allow the kids to pull the strings when you are manipulating the hand.

 Call a first aider in case of accident.